rjoleary/programming-problems/README.md

 test cases on their website, SPOJ and UVa have online judges and the solutions for Project Euler can be checked from their website.

+I added a short script `test.sh` to compare the outputs of the Project Euler solutions with the answers located in the file `answers.txt`.

 License
 -------